charignon/github-review/README.md

 ## Configuration

-`greview` needs a github token to act on your behalf for fetching PRs and submitting reviews.
+`greview` needs a GitHub token to act on your behalf for fetching PRs and submitting reviews.

-Refer to https://github.com/magit/ghub to set up a GHE token compatible with `ghub`, the application to use should be `greview`.

-tl;dr: add to your ~/.authinfo.gpg something like the following:
+Created a personal access token using GitHub (https://github.com/settings/tokens) and add a line to your auth source files with your login and token:

 ```
 machine api.github.com login yourlogin^greview password MYTOKENGOESHERE